 When someone dies by suicide, family and friends can experience intense grief.
 This understandably affects how people are able to cope.
-Supportive friends and colleagues who acknowledge this grief, listen, and offer support can make a big difference in helping people learn to deal with the loss.
+Friends and colleagues who acknowledge this grief, listen, and offer support can make a big difference in helping people learn to deal with the loss.

-A similar grief experience may be felt when a friend or family member is missing for a long time, but with the additional stress of not knowing if the person will return.
-If you know family or a friend of someone missing long-term, the information in this Factsheet could help you to support them.
+Grief may also be experienced when a friend or family member is missing for a long time, but with the additional stress of not knowing if the person will return.
+If you know the family or a friend of someone missing long-term, the information in this factsheet could help you to support them.

 Common responses when someone is bereaved

 ‘I don’t know what to say’